hujhax/austin-improv-wiki/Troupes/Youth Group Improv.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2012 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote><p>Coming down from Plano, Texas, Youth Group Improv is a group of high school youth group students that recently took classes in improv with their leader, Pastor John.</p>
+Their press blurb, taken from a 2012 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> Coming down from Plano, Texas, Youth Group Improv is a group of high school youth group students that recently took classes in improv with their leader, Pastor John.
+>
+>

-<p>We start all of our shows with a prayer, take a suggestion of a book and verse of the bible, run scenes, and end the show with an acoustic sing-a-long.</p></blockquote>
+> We start all of our shows with a prayer, take a suggestion of a book and verse of the bible, run scenes, and end the show with an acoustic sing-a-long.

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2012 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote><p>We are similar to a DCM late night show - we perform as if we were high school improvisers from a wealthy suburban, Christian neighborhood.</p>
+Their answer to the "What's Your Deal?" question on a 2012 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> We are similar to a DCM late night show - we perform as if we were high school improvisers from a wealthy suburban, Christian neighborhood.
+>
+>

-<p>We are absolutely not out to make fun of Christians or their beliefs, but we just perform as them.</p>
+> We are absolutely not out to make fun of Christians or their beliefs, but we just perform as them.
+>
+>

-<p>We've had 4 shows so far, and all have gone extremely well.</p>
+> We've had 4 shows so far, and all have gone extremely well.
+>
+>

-<p>While we have more than 12 people on our roster, we only bring a max of 12 to any show.</p>
+> While we have more than 12 people on our roster, we only bring a max of 12 to any show.
+>
+>

-<p>We run a fast paced, energetic montage and never break character as our youth group members.</p>
+> We run a fast paced, energetic montage and never break character as our youth group members.
+>
+>

-<p>We even dress the part too.</p></blockquote>
+> We even dress the part too.

 [[Category/Troupes|Category:Troupes]]
 [[Category/Auto-Generated Troupe Pages|Category:Auto-Generated Troupe Pages]]